harvard-dce/mh-opsworks/README.zadara.md

 * Create or use a zadara-connected cluster.
 * Create or use an opsworks instance with a public IP as your zadara squid proxy.
-* Add the `mh-opsworks-recipes::create-squid-proxy-for-storage-cluster` recipe
+* Add the `oc-opsworks-recipes::create-squid-proxy-for-storage-cluster` recipe
   to the layer's `setup` lifecycle.
 Run it to create the squid3 proxy.
 * Create an s3 bucket to hold your snapshots.
 Default policies and access controls should be fine.